Can I Use a Generator to Run AC?

 Are There Other Appliances I Need to Prioritize Over My Heating and Air?

 Generac provides a handy form that helps you to prioritize your power needs and includes a chart that allows you to add your appliances’ starting and running watts together to determine what your generator should be able to handle.
-The form also includes power estimates for several home appliances, but be sure to find the exact running and starting watts for an appliance before you power it from a generator.
+The form also includes power estimates for several home appliances.
+Be sure to find the exact running and starting watts for an appliance before you power it from a generator.
 If you overload your generator with wattage, you could put yourself or family at risk, damage your appliances or even ruin your generator.

 If you have questions regarding your heating and air conditioning system’s use with a generator, please give Barineau Heating and Air Conditioning a call at (850) 580-4029.